 Benefit from E-commerce Opportunities

 As many experts agree, the introduction of the e-commerce element to the editorial inventory has proven to be a rewarding strategy for news publishers, especially those struggling to sustain the continuous subscription volume growth.
 Ranging from limited offers, displaying viral content pieces on the clothing, stationery, mugs, etc. to the release of branded merchandise, exclusively offered to website readers, or the mere adding of affiliate links to content, a variety of available options is virtually limitless.

 While the operational investment in the release and support of an e-shop segment on a news website may seem rather expensive, it’s possible to stay savvy, e.g. by minimizing the volume of offered items, launching pre-sales, in order to balance the production costs, involving in-house/local human resources to handle the design (e.g. local web design companies), or even selecting a different kind of a web hosting provider, for instance, and improving the sales funnel, of course.

 And this is what gives e-commerce value as an equally rewarding revenue stream for large news publishers, as well as the smaller market players, in 2022.

 Leverage Web3 Capabilities

-One of the web3 revenue opportunities news publishers have been taking advantage of in the past months is definitely minting of the NFTs, featuring cover artworks, exclusive editorial, op-ed pieces, as well as media content (images and/or audios and videos, including video promo).
+One of the web3 revenue opportunities news publishers have been taking advantage of as a part of their plan of action in the past months is definitely minting of the NFTs, featuring cover artworks, exclusive editorial, op-ed pieces, as well as media content (images and/or audios and videos, including video promo).

 While some of the noticeable success stories to learn from include the record-selling artwork collection by Rolling Stone, created in partnership with BAYC (Bored Ape Yacht Club), which generated almost $1,000,000,000 in the so-to-speak secondary trading volume, or the auction sale of the PNG file, representing one of the NYC articles, for over $500,000, just to name a few, the entire list is much longer.